The Battle of the gravestones & The Saylesville Massacre of 1934

 About PAtrick

-Patrick Crowley is a union organizer with over 25 years of service in the labor movement.
-During that time, he has worked for the Teamsters, SEIU, NEA Rhode Island.
-He currently is the President of the Rhode Island AFL-CIO, representing 80,000 working women and men across Rhode Island.
-Pat holds Masters Degrees in Labor Studies from the University of Massachusetts Amherst and in History from the University of Rhode Island.
-In 2021, Pat helped found Climate Jobs Rhode Island, a broad and growing coalition of labor, environmental, and community partners committed to a just transition to an equitable, pro-worker, pro-climate green economy.
-He also serves on the boards of several organizations, the Institute for Labor Studies and Research, the United Way of Rhode Island’s Community Advisory Board, the Rhode Island Center for Justice, the Rhode Island Public Transit Authority (RIPTA) and the Museum of Work and Culture Foundation.
-In 2021, Pat published an essay in the scholarly journal “Rhode Island History” about workers organizing against racial discrimination in the workplace in Providence during WW2 and in 2024 he will have a chapter in the forthcoming book published by The New Press called Power Lines Building a Labor–Climate Justice Movement.
+Patrick Crowley is the President of the Rhode Island AFL-CIO.
+Pat has been a union organizer for the last 30 years, serving at various times with the Teamsters, SEIU, and NEA Rhode Island.
+Named one of the most influential Rhode Islanders by The Providence Business News, Pat holds masters degrees in Labor Studies from the University of Massachusetts Amherst and History from the University of Rhode Island.
+In 2021, Pat helped found Climate Jobs Rhode Island, a broad and growing coalition of labor, environmental, and community partners committed to a just transition to a green economy.
+He also serves on the boards of several organizations, including the Institute for Labor Studies and Research, the Rhode Island Commerce Corporation, the Rhode Island Public Transit Authority (RIPTA), and Delta Dental of Rhode Island.
+In 2021, Pat published an essay in the journal “Rhode Island History” about workers organizing against racial discrimination in Providence during World War 2 and in 2022 published a book titled The Battle of the Gravestones and the Saylesville Massacre of 1934 about the 1934 general textile strike.
+In 2024, he contributed a chapter in the book Power Lines Building a Labor–Climate Justice Movement published by The New Press and in 2025 published an essay in the Journal of the Labor and Employment Research Association titled “Industrial Environmental Policy: Markets, Labor, and the Rhode Island Experiment.”

 A member of the AMC’s 4000 footers club, Pat enjoys hiking throughout New England, especially in Rhode Island’s own Lincoln Woods, of which he published an interactive map, found at ExploreLincolnWoods.Com.
 A father of three adult children, Pat lives in Saylesville, Rhode Island, with his wife Karen.